Minimalist mindset in Tibet

 A very familiar sight among the Tibetan

-So, what did I get for myself during this trip?
-Honestly, I didn’t grab anything for myself because nothing caught my eyes.
-Bought some souvenir for friends and family but I discovered that I can get all these touristy Tibetan jewelry here in Kuala Lumpur with much cheaper price.
+Honestly, I didn’t grab anything for myself because nothing caught my eye.
+Bought some souvenirs for friends and family but I discovered that I can get all these touristy Tibetan jewelry here in Kuala Lumpur at a much cheaper price.
 You can find made in China jewelry just anywhere in Malaysia, no big deal.

 DSC00875